Ecological-Complexity-Lab/infomap_ecology_package/README.md

 The paper accompanying this repository is:
 Farage, C., D. Edler, A. Eklöf, M. Rosvall, and S. Pilosof.
 2021.
 Identifying flow modules in ecological networks using Infomap.
 Methods in Ecology and Evolution

+## Acknowledgements
+This work was supported by research grant ISF (Israel Science Foundation) 1281/20 to Shai Pilosof.

 ## Full documentation
 Complete instructions for installation and many examples are in [https://ecological-complexity-lab.github.io/infomap_ecology_package/](https://ecological-complexity-lab.github.io/infomap_ecology_package/).